 I love Thanksgiving.
-The family togetherness, the traditions, the cool breezes of fall after a long, hot summer.
-With it comes the reflection of the meaning behind it all … giving thanks.
+The family getting together, traditions, and the cool breeze of fall after a long, hot summer.
+With it comes the reflection of the meaning behind it; giving thanks.
 But what does it mean to give thanks?
 What does a heart of gratitude look like?
-Honestly, there is so much goodness to be unearthed in Scripture about giving thanks that we would need a 90-part series to even scratch the surface.
-I’d love to share just one thing that God has revealed lately: thanks and giving go together.
+Honestly, there is so much goodness to be unearthed in scripture about giving thanks that we would need a 90-part series even to scratch the surface.
+So instead, I’d love to share just one thing that God has revealed lately: thanks and giving go together.

-Hear me out on this one.
-I know what you’re thinking–of course thanks and giving go together.
-But wait, do we really believe this?
-Does it actually show up in our lives?
-Do we actually give our thanks, or is it something we feel randomly?
-When we look up the word “thanks” in scripture, we find the majority of the time it is used, it is preceded by “give.”
+I know what you’re thinking–of course, thanks and giving go together.
+But wait, do we believe this?
+Does it show up in our lives?
+Do we give our thanks, or is it something we feel randomly?
+When we look up the word “thanks” in scripture, we find the majority of the time it’s preceded by “give.”

 Give thanks to the LORD, for he is good; his love endures forever.
 1 Chronicles 16:34 NIV